 - Community Support

 - Health Insurance Options (Medicaid, health insurance marketplace plans)

 It’s available to all students, whether you take classes full-time, part-time, in-person or remotely.
 Single Stop staff is available to assist students in accessing these resources.
 To complete the online Single Stop screener, please click here.
-If you have any questions or need help getting started, email us at [email protected] or call 540-351-1512.
+If you have any questions or need help getting started, email us at [email protected].

 Steps to Completing a Single Stop Screener

 - Click “Sign Up” or “Let’s Get Started!”: Use your email address or phone number to start the confidential screener.
 You will be sent a verification code that will be used to continue the screener.

 - Fill in your information: Take 5-10 minutes to fill in your information.
 It will automatically calculate your eligibility.

 - Submit: Make sure you hit the “send” button.
 A Single Stop staff member will contact you to discuss resources you may be eligible for.

 Child Care Assistance

 The Virginia Child Care Subsidy Program assists families in paying child care costs for children under age 13, or children with special needs under age 18 who reside with the applicant.
 If you are approved for services, the subsidy program can pay a portion of your child care costs directly to the child care provider.